 - They have a letter of permission from their countries embassy.

-- They have lived in a United States residence hall for two or
+- They have lived in a United States residence hall for one or

 official day of registration for the semester.

 If you qualify for any of the above reasons, you are eligible to

 Completion of the housing exemption form does not guarantee that your

 exemption will be approved.
 For more information, please contact

 Meal plan requirements